-A 27-hour certificate in Paralegal Studies is available to the student who already has a baccalaureate degree.
+A 27-hour certificate in Paralegal Studies is available to students who already have a baccalaureate degree.
 Students need above-average writing skills.
 All students must pass ENG 099 - Writing Proficiency Exam during their first semester.
 Those who do not pass the Writing Proficiency Examination must take ENG 299 - Professional Writing Skills the following semester.